IBM 308X: IBM 3084

-While all 3081/3083 shared the same physical footprint, the 3084 system doubled this setup, the CPU was double in length, two 3082, and two 3087 was used.
+While all 3081/3083 shared the same physical footprint, the 3084 system doubled this setup; the CPU was twice as long, and two 3082 and two 3087 were used.
 For systems using the optional 3089, two units were required.

 The 3084 could run in two different modes.
 When running in PP-mode (Partial Processing), it was configured as two independent systems.
 The other mode was called SI-mode (Single Image), then all four processors were running as one system.